Mohamedboudrar/CarRentalBack/README.md

 - PostgreSQL
 - JWT for authentication
 - Brevo for sending mail
-- BetterStack for log management
+- BetterStack for log monitoring

 ### Getting started